9 things to look for in an rock-solid event payment system

 NOTE: If you run an event venue or an event planning business, you are probably on-the-go and not at your desk very often, so mobile-friendly event invoicing software or an event payment app is a must.

-8. Branding and customization
+9. Branding and customization

 Being able to add your organization’s logo and branding to your event invoices (and event invoice templates), online credit card payment forms and other financial documents can help increase your brand awareness and add a professional touch to your transactions.

-9. Integrations
+10. Integrations

 Most event accounting software applications (including Quickbooks, Xero and Freshbooks) offer many features with regard to bookkeeping and expense tracking, but they often don’t provide the custom features that venues, event planners and businesses require for building detailed event invoices and collecting payments.
 So the event payment system you choose should be able to integrate with those other platforms so you don’t have your financial data spread across multiple programs.

-Also, if you track your customer or attendee contact information, you should seek out an event payment software solution that contains an event CRM tool or integrates with another CRM software.
+Also, if you track your customer or attendee contact information, you should seek out an event payment software solution that contains an event CRM management tool or integrates with another CRM software.